HSF/hsf.github.io/newsletter/_posts/2018-04-10-WLCG-HSF-Naples.md

 Helping establish best practice for development is one part of the training challenge our community faces.
-Ensuring that our software is well written and tested is a key part of making code more sustainable for experiments that now have multi-decade lifetimes.
+Ensuring that our software is well written and tested is a key part of making code more sustainable for experiments with multi-decade lifetimes.
 The training session gathered speakers involved in many of the community's training areas, in experiments and from dedicated schools, and there was discussion about the best way to address the needs in the future.
 Agreeing that a solid base was the best place